rmoffitt/pdacR/README.md

 ## Contributions

 We welcome community investigators to issue pull requests or open issues to help improve the functionality of this tool for PDAC data centralization and ease of use.
-Inquiries can be sent to richard.moffitt @ stonybrookmedicine.edu
+Inquiries can be sent to richard.austin.moffitt @ emory.edu

 ## More information
 More information on pdacR and its Shiny app can be found here: